3DPrintDemon/Auto_Backup_Your_Klipper_Printer/README.md

 sudo apt-get remove git
 ```

-Or there is this combined purge then remvove command
+Or there is this combined purge then remove command
 ```
 sudo apt-get purge --auto-remove git
 ```